 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 905, 906, 907, 1250):

-The locally stored BPN at the WUR non-AP STA is initialized to 0 when the link is established, and the most recently received WUR Operation element has the Common IPN subfield equal to 0.
+The locally stored IPN at the WUR non-AP STA is initialized to 0 when the WUR mode link is established (see 31.6.2 (WUR Mode Setup)), and the most recently received WUR Operation element has the Common IPN subfield equal to 0.

-The locally stored BPN at the WUR non-AP STA is initialized to the value of the local TSF timer [9: 56] when the link is established, and the most recently received WUR Operation element has the Common IPN subfield equal to 1.
+The locally stored IPN at the WUR non-AP STA is initialized to the value of the local TSF timer [9: 56] when the WUR mode link is established (see 31.6.2 (WUR Mode Setup)), and the most recently received WUR Operation element has the Common IPN subfield equal to 1.(#905, 906, 907, 1250)

 The BPN and the Key ID may be updated explicitly through a secure header compression request/response exchange by using only the CCMP Update field of the exchange as defined in 10.59 (Generation of PV1 MPDUs and header compression procedure).